Why and how to optimize your range consistency ?

 With inflation, retailers are changing their prices much more regularly than in the past.

-Therefore, it’s essential to be responsive and able to quickly adjust prices without errors while maintaining range coherence.
+It is therefore essential to be able to react quickly and change prices without error, while maintaining the coherence of ranges .

 The Importance of the Margin Mix

 When it comes to range management, the notion of “margin mix” is central.
 Margin mix refers to the distribution of products within a range according to their respective profitability.
-In other words, it’s a question of deciding which products will generate the most profit compared to others, and how this distribution can be optimized to maximize overall profits.
+In other words, it’s a question of deciding which products will generate the most profit compared to others.
+But also to see how this distribution can be optimized to maximize overall profits.

 This strategic component is often underestimated, but its impact on a company’s profitability is considerable.